 Imperial Apartments: If you've visited Versailles in Paris, you can already imagine the sort of opulence that awaits in the historic Imperial apartments of the Austrian emperors and empresses of old.
 The current furnishings, which mostly date to the mid-19th century and 18th century, are spread across several incredibly lavish rooms.
 Visitors can get a good sense of how Imperial rulers spent their days, exploring rooms such as the study, lavatory and bathroom, dining room, salons, audience chambers, and bedrooms.

-Sisi Museum: Named after the beloved Austrian Empress Elisabeth whose nickname was "Sisi," this collection of some 300 artefacts pays tribute to a powerful ruler whose legend has only grown over the decades.
+Sisi Museum: Named after the beloved Austrian Empress Elisabeth whose nickname was "Sisi," this collection of some 300 artifacts pays tribute to a powerful ruler whose legend has only grown over the decades.
 It traces the life of the empress from her childhood in the Imperial court to her death at the hand of an assassin in Switzerland in 1898.
 Elegant dresses and jewels, parasols, fans and gloves, and even her personal medical trunk and death certificate make up the intriguing permanent collection.

 Silver Collection: Some 7,000 items of fine silver and historic tableware is displayed in this collection- inviting visitors to close their eyes and imagine the lavish, elaborate banquets that took place for many centuries on the same premises.